-Risk assessments will be completed as per the educational and off site visits policy.
+Risk assessments will be completed as per the educational and off site visits policy prior to any educational visit that necessitates taking pupils off school premises.

-For trips involving children in the EYFS stage there will always be at least I first aider with a current paediatric first aid (PFA) certificate on school trips and visits, as required by the statutory framework for the Early Years Foundation Stage.
+For trips involving children in the EYFS stage there will always be at least 1 first aider with a current paediatric first aid (PFA) certificate on school trips and visits, as required by the statutory framework for the Early Years Foundation Stage.